dsonyy/light-printer/README.md

 6. Follow the instructions to "draw" an image.

 ### Input images
 Input images should be located inside the `input` directory.
 They mustn't contain transparent pixels.
-To speed up printing, empty pixels should be black `#000000` - they will be skipped.
+To speed up printing empty pixels should be black `#000000` - they will be skipped.

 ### Constants
 If you have a look inside `lightprinter.py` there are some constants which are suitable for my setup: